unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * [#1237] Static resources defined in App.xaml were not processed and registered properly
     > This change might break the compilation for projects that define duplicate resources in other globally accessible resource dictionaries.
 Adjustments to remove duplicate resources may be necessary.
  * [WASM] The tranform returned by `UIElement.TransformToVisual` is now including scale, rotation or any custom transformation that was declard on a parent element (transform was only including translate components)

+* You will not be able to build projects targeting Android 9.0 locally anymore.
+Change your Android target to Android 10.0 or replace MonoAndroid10.0 by MonoAndroid90 in the TargetFrameworks of your projects files.

 ### Bug fixes
 * [#2186](https://github.com/unoplatform/uno/pull/2186) Fix Canvas Measurement to behave like UWP